Amazon EC2 and RDS for Oracle

 Oracle scripts for EBS snapshot-based backup

-So, all we need to do to backup oracle in a consistent manner, is to make oracle move into backup mode just before the EBS snapshots are taken, and to release it from backup mode once the snapshots started.
+So, all we need to do to backup oracle in a consistent manner, is to make oracle move into backup mode just before the EBS snapshot is taken, and to release it from backup mode once the snapshot is started.
 There is no need to wait until the snapshots are completed since EBS snapshots are guaranteed to be consistent to the time they started.
 Any changes to the data after a snapshot is started will not affect the data stored in the snapshot.

 Luckily, N2WS Backup & Recovery (CPM) supports this exact scenario by defining backup scripts.
 There’s a “before” script that will contain the transition into backup mode operation, the “after” script that will release from backup mode, and the “complete” script that may be left empty if no cleanup or other operation need to happen after backup is complete.
 So, using N2WS, we defined a backup policy named “oracle,” and added the Oracle Server instance as the backup target for this policy.
 To enable backup scripts, we used the “More Options” screen: We even enabled the collection of script output, so if a script prints out errors or other information to stderr, N2WS will collect that output, store it in its database, and will allow viewing it in the UI.